-An HTTP request smuggling attack is when the hacker interferes with the processing of HTTP requests between clients and web servers.
+An HTTP request smuggling attack occurs when the hacker stops processing HTTP requests between clients and web servers.
 The attackers maliciously customize and craft multiple HTTP requests from a single request, making two target entities see the same HTTP request as distinct, separate requests.

 What is an HTTP Request?

-When clients want to access a resource on an application server, they send an HTTP request.
+Clients who want to access a resource on an application server send an HTTP request.
 The HTTP request is made using a Uniform Resource Locator (URL).
 A sufficient HTTP request majorly contains the below three things: